THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 After Uno, David took a nap in the main salon and my parents and I headed up to the helm seat and lounge deck to enjoy the breeze and view.
 Bob took a turn at the grill for steaks and we dined in the cockpit again.
 Post dinner was out on the lounge deck, watching the sunset and the stars come out.

 Monday morning, we had stronger winds – good enough to get out and go for a sail!
 We pointed out towards Tampa Bay, and tested out our re-cut screecher.
 With the wind on the beam at 13 knots and the screecher rolled out, we easily glided along at 8 knots.
 Success!
 We swapped the screecher for the genoa (ease of use for maneuverability) to cross under the Sunshine Skyway Bridge (a whopping 174-foot clearance!) and sailed along the east side of St Petersburg.
-After the turn around, we pointed towards Anna Maria Island, until we had a straight shot back up the Manatee River, and upwind, back to our anchorage.
+After the turnaround, we pointed towards Anna Maria Island, until we had a straight shot back up the Manatee River, and upwind, back to our anchorage.

-In the afternoon, storms rolled through again, but in between we went for quick dips in the water – sadly, low visibility – and relaxed in the cockpit.
+In the afternoon, storms rolled through again, but in between, we went for quick dips in the water – sadly, low visibility – and relaxed in the cockpit.
 We had the awning up again, and it proved to be the best seat in the house, with good shade and unencumbered breeze.
-David grilled one of my Grove Ladder Farm chickens for dinner, and afterwards we sat at the helm and watched the storms approach.
+David grilled one of my Grove Ladder Farm chickens for dinner, and afterwards, we sat at the helm and watched the storms approach.
 When the lightening got to be too much, we headed down below, turned off all the lights, and watched the show!
 The rain came in strong, eliminating our view of the horizon and nearby island, leaving us with a few nearby lights in the gray blur that became our view.
-The lightening flashes were amazing.
+The lightning flashes were amazing.
 The downside: we discovered two leaks.
 One leak is where our solar panel wires come into our main salon (very problematic) and the second is one of the hatches in our main cabin, which we need to re-bed.

 Tuesday morning we headed back to the marina, spent some time relaxing, and had lunch at Blu Mangrove Grill.